 Scott has been an integral part of the Foundry Treatment Center team since the beginning of 2016 and brings a breadth of knowledge and experience to his position of Executive Director.
 Prior to his work with the Foundry, Scott oversaw day-to-day operations at treatment programs across Colorado, including Outpatient and Residential care.
 His initial role with the Foundry was as Director of Admissions, where he assisted families and individuals in accessing quality care (both inside and outside of Foundry programming).
 Scott’s position quickly evolved to include multiple aspects of the program; coordinating continuing care with outside providers, staffing, and Business Development.
 In December of 2018, Scott transitioned to an Operations position within the company; combining his previous work experience with the unique perspective gained while managing admissions.
 Scott now oversees day-to-day operations in Steamboat Springs, working alongside the clinical & medical departments to ensure the highest possible quality of care.

 Community Outreach Manager

 Amanda joined the Foundry in September 2015 and loves being part of a team that provides hope for so many.
 She is grateful for the opportunities to grow her professional and personal skill sets as part of the Foundry Steamboat Team.
 Amanda started her behavioral healthcare career in Continuity Oversight, supporting clinical, medical, wellness, and leadership colleagues.
 As Operations & Compliance Manager, she played a vital role in developing procedures and implementing Foundry’s Environment of Care Program.
 She then became involved in program development, case management, admissions, and intake.
 As Foundry Steamboat’s Human Resources Manager, Amanda applied expertise in mindfulness and self-care to improve the workplace environment for all employees, help colleagues advance their goals, and reduce compassion fatigue.
-Amanda continued to develop productive relationships with staff, community, and provider partners as Foundry Steamboat’s Community Relations Manager.
+Amanda continued to develop productive relationships with staff, community, and provider partners as Foundry Steamboat’s Community Outreach Manager.
 Amanda is passionate about helping individuals discover and pursue their true potential and believes that Foundry Steamboat’s exceptional leadership team, caregivers, and programming supports the growth of treatment professionals and the healing of clients and families.